The quick version

 It would be 5 years before I got back on a stage, after a long period of depression, my next band was called Infected, me again on Vocals and Guitar, and Alan Kelly on Bass and backing vocals, and a drum machine again.
 We rehearsed, got some gigs, recorded demos, and then it kind of fizzled out again, before I knew what happened I had emigrated to Canada.
 Rehearsal tapes and demos exist of that time too, and even though I can say that both bands never had a chance of doing anything with the songs I had written, I remain proud of doing it.

-Leaving England was never in my mind, London is all I ever knew, I met someone, we got married and she convinced me to emigrate to Canada.
-It was another 5 years before I started writing songs again.
+Leaving England was never in my mind, London is all I ever knew, through “life happens” events I ended up emigrating to Canada.
+I started writing songs again.
 When I did start, the songs came pouring out, I would record (on 4-Track) demos of around 80 songs, maybe more, it was a fuck ton.
 By then of course, I was in my mid 30s, growing up in England and reading the NME meant that the unwritten rules (written by Tarquin or Quinten) said that if you’re over 21 you’re a “grandad” or play “dad rock”.
 Cunts.
 But I was in Canada now, where such moronic views are a lot rarer.
 The one thing I did notice of people close to being my peers, age wise, is we had VERY different tastes.
 My youth was definitely not Van Halen, Motley Crue, Kiss and other utter, vacuous shit like that.
 The music I liked made intelligence seem vital, these bands influence you to tolerate spandex, that’s about the best thing I can say about them.
-Also around this time the person who persuaded me to come to Canada tried to kill me by driving an SUV (a Ford Explorer to be exact, in case there’s any sponsorship deals going!), she broke my pelvis in two places and put me in hospital, I still think if it as the greatest thing that ever happened to me as I never had to see the lunatic again, this was my second chance to live.
+After a mentally ill person drove an SUV (a Ford Explorer to be exact, in case there’s any sponsorship deals going!) into me breaking my pelvis in two places and putting me in hospital for a while, it was time for a fresh start.

 I took a different direction next, this time with synthesizers, and toward a more electronic sound, and in 2011, under the name Sound/S/Lab, the first album, Empirical State was released on iTunes, Spotify, etc, etc. Physical CDs were sent out to College radio by local Radio Station CJSW, it garnered airplay across Canada, and picked up favourable reviews, as well as being cited as one of the best local albums of the year in Beat Route magazine.
 Something is better than nothing.

-in 2013, the 2nd album Fugitive Colours was released, I’m particularly proud of this as an album, everything seemed to work, production, mixing, and of course great songs, a local reviewer said it was too retro, likely because he was an utter cunt, unable to understand why there were no guitars on it.
-Either way, the great thing was, he was wrong.
-CD copies went around Campus radio again and I got airplay across Canada, as well as in the UK.
+in 2013, the 2nd album Fugitive Colours was released, I’m particularly proud of this as an album, everything seemed to work, production, mixing, and of course great songs, CD copies went around Campus radio again and I got airplay across Canada, as well as in the UK, and some good reviews.
+(See Sound/s/Lab page link below)

 More about Soundslab here https://westernblocofficial.com/sound-s-lab-2010-2015/